theuranus/RealWorld-BraveBitsNetwork-FrontEnd/README.md

 ---
-# BraveBits Network - A RealWorld App
+# BraveBits Network - A RealWorld App - Frontend side
 ---
 ## How to install?
 > npm install